cryptolake/cryptolake.github.io/content/Articles/Time series forecasting.md

 ### Feature Selection

-We notice that we have 4 columns that describe the price and 2 columns for the volum of coin, but do we need that many?
-As we can see the correlation between the price features is very high this indicates that we don't need only the closing price.
+We notice that we have 4 columns that describe the price and 2 columns for the volume of coin, but do we need that many?
+As we can see, the correlation between the price features is very high this indicates that we need only the closing price.

 ```python